kangu/fulger-docs/docs/intro.md

 Follow the [full installation guide](./install) for more details.

-## Why should I care or use this?
+## Why should I use any of this stuff?

 It's about owning your stack, having control over its components and moving parts.
-Yes there are BTC Pay Server, ZapRite, LitePay, ldk, etc..., but with them you have yet another dependency.
+Yes there are some projects like [BTC Pay Server](https://btcpayserver.org/) or [OpenNode](https://www.opennode.com/), which abstract away more or less things, there's also a growing market for lightning as a service, but we feel there's value in sticking to the core stack and providing minimal yet good functional value on top of it.

-The direction is which this project is going is to provide developers with a minimal functioning btc+lightning bridge, and besides that stay out of the way and never crash.
+The direction is which this project is going is to provide developers with a functioning btc+lightning bridge on various scenarios, but besides that stay out of the way, plus never crash.

 ## Target audience

-For a better bitcoin adoption curve we should all target tools, products and services to specific niches of people.
-This particular set of tools is aimed at software developer professionals (and amateurs alike) who can manage a website for them or for clients and want to have an easy to use and reliable toolset for handling all sorts of evolving stuff in the lightning ecosystem.
+For a better bitcoin adoption rate we should target tools, products and services to specific niches of people.
+This particular set of tools is aimed at software developer professionals (and amateurs alike) who can manage a website for them and/or for clients/friends and want to have an easy to use, understandable and reliable toolset for navigating the lightning ecosystem.

 ## Features coming up

-* support for micro-transactions
+* backend UI
-* templates for small shops and entrepreneur small services
+* support for micro-transactions vision of how you can monetize your own content completely on your own terms and infrastructure. it feels like 402 functional vision is more possible than ever with tools like [Alby](https://getalby.com)
-* themed qr code
+* templates for small shops and entrepreneur small services like online consulting and mentoring
-* backend for products
+* themed qr codes would be eye catchy
 * many more hopefully...

 ## Support us